 - Karma Houdini: Has completely gotten away with her cruel actions...so far.

 - Manipulative Bitch: Very much a schemer at heart, especially when it comes to getting Adalind and Frau Pech to dance to her tune.

 - Psychotic Smirk: Especially noticeable when she forces Adalind to sign her contract.

 Played by: Alexis Denisof

 A second cousin to Eric and Sean Renard who comes to take over the family after Eric's death.
-He is much more proactive and direct in his actions against Sean than Eric was, and takes a particular interest in Adiland's baby.
+He is much more proactive and direct in his actions against Sean than Eric was, and takes a particular interest in Adalind's baby.

 An organization devoted to hunting down Grimms due to the actions of less discerning ones against peaceful Wesen.

 - Demoted to Extra: The Reapers play an important role in the first season, but are only mentioned a couple of times in the second, as the Royals and the Council take center stage as antagonists.
 They disappear completely after that.

 - The Grim Reaper: Turned in a weird way to "the Reapers of the Grimms".